Can CNNs Be More Robust Than Transformers?: Settings

 \section{Settings}

-Following the previous work \cite{bai2020vitsVScnns}, in this paper the robustness comparison is fairly conducted between CNNs and Transformers based on the architecture of ResNet \cite{He2016} and ViT \cite{dosovitskiy2020image}, two of the most classic milestone architectures in the deep learning history.
+Following the setup in \citet{bai2020vitsVScnns}, in this paper, the robustness is thoroughly compared between CNNs and Transformers using ResNet \citep{He2016} and ViT \citep{dosovitskiy2020image}.

-\paragraph{CNN Block Instantiations.} We consider four different block instantiations, as shown in Fig. \ref{fig:Block Instantiations}.
-The first block is Depth-wise ResNet Bottleneck block \cite{resnext}, in which the 3$\times$3 vanilla convolution layer in each block is replaced with a 3$\times$3 depth-wise convolution layer.
-The second block is Inverted Depth-wise ResNet Bottleneck block, a design first proposed in \cite{mobilenetv2}, which is the same as Depth-wise ResNet Bottleneck block except that the hidden dimension is four times the input dimension.
-The third block is instantiated based on the second block by moving up the position of depthwise convolution layer as in ConvNeXT\cite{convnext}, which reduces the computation of the more complex 3$\times$3 depthwise convolution layer and puts more weight on the 1$\times$1 convolution layer.
-Note that this block design is similar to a ConvNeXT block \cite{convnext}.
-But a ConvNeXT block comes with other modifications such as changes of activation and normalization layers.
-Similarly, based on the second block, the forth block moves down the position of depthwise convolution layer.

-Note that in all four blocks, depth-wise convolution are adopted, since numerous studies show that it achieves a better computation/accuracy trade-off than a vanilla convolution \cite{mobilenet,mobilenetv2,mobilenetv3,efficientnet}.
-We replace the bottleneck building block in the original ResNet architecture with these four blocks, and term the resulting models as ResNet-DW, ResNet-Inverted-DW, ResNet-Up-Inverted-DW, and ResNet-Down-Inverted-DW, respectively.
+\paragraph{CNN Block Instantiations.} We consider four different block instantiations, as shown in Fig.~\ref{fig:Block Instantiations}.
+The first block is Depth-wise ResNet Bottleneck block \citep{resnext}, in which the 3$\times$3 vanilla convolution layer is replaced with a 3$\times$3 depth-wise convolution layer.
+The second block is the Inverted Depth-wise ResNet Bottleneck block, in which the hidden dimension is four times the input dimension \citep{mobilenetv2}.
+The third block is based on the second block, with the depth-wise convolution layer moved up in position as in ConvNeXT \citep{convnext}.
+Similarly, based on the second block, the fourth block moves down the position of the depthwise convolution layer.
+We replace the bottleneck building block in the original ResNet architecture with these four blocks, and refer to the resulting models as ResNet-DW, ResNet-Inverted-DW, ResNet-Up-Inverted-DW, and ResNet-Down-Inverted-DW, respectively.